Optus NBN review

 Optus has always maintained a tight balance of quality and price.
 Almost as expensive as Telstra, with a large mobile network and appealing bonuses to back it up.
 But with the rollout of the NBN and more internet providers in Australia than ever before, it’s worth re-evaluating the value of a premium provider like Optus.

 However, we’d be remiss to discuss speed without giving props for Optus NBN’s performance in the ACCC broadband speed testing program.
-In February 2020, Optus took the top spot for delivering the most accurate advertised download speeds to its customers.
+In April 2020, Optus tied with TPG for the top spot for delivering the most accurate advertised download speeds to its customers.
 That doesn’t necessarily mean it has the fastest speeds but it does mean it has been the most consistent.